scottyeager/info_foundation/src/decentralization/councils/technology_council.md

 ## Relation with the grid council

-* This technology council is the technical brain for the grid council.
+* This technology council is the technical brain for the grid council, but each person is independent.

 ## Council